 In order to ensure that only trustworthy people are overseeing these tasks, the PAC should conduct background checks on anyone involved with the handling of funds.

-Access to Cash and Check
+order now Access to Cash and Check

 It’s important to ensure that the PAC’s assets are segregated from those of any organization it may be associated with.
 This can be accomplished by opening at least one bank account.
 PAC funds, whether hard or soft dollars, should only be used on PAC expenses.
 Without a separate bank account, the burden to prove that expenses are valid PAC expenses, and not those of the parent organization, falls more heavily on the PAC.